3-Day Napa Valley Itinerary for First-Time Visitors

 Visit a Boutique Winery

 Because you visited some of the oldest, largest, and most popular wineries on Day 1, make an appointment at a boutique or family-owned winery next and compare experiences.
 A boutique winery can mean several things: a more personalized experience (sometimes with the winemaker or owner), less of a crowd, and super primo wines (especially Cabernet Sauvignon, which Napa Valley is best known for).
-Some of our favorite family-owned and boutique wineries to visit UpValley are Goosecross Cellars, Jessup Cellars, and Cliff Lede Vineyards in Yountville, William Cole in St. Helena, and Staglin Family Vineyard in Rutherford.
-Also in Rutherford is the family-owned Sequoia Grove Winery, where a variety of tasting experiences await.
-Add a seasonal cheese and charcuterie plate to your tasting if you need a snack to tide you over until lunch.
+Some of our favorite family-owned and/or boutique wineries to visit UpValley are Goosecross Cellars, Jessup Cellars, and Cliff Lede Vineyards in Yountville, Clif Family Winery and Trinchero in St. Helena, and Groth Vineyards and Winery in Oakville or Staglin Family Vineyard in Rutherford.

 Lunch in St. Helena